TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

   * AbortController and AbortSignal (experimental in v14)
   * Fetch (Experimental 16.15.0, 18.0.0)
   * Permission model (experimental in v20)
-* Move the ui class to a separate *repo* so that it can be used independently.
 * Consider moving all libs to separate repo to reduce number of direct dependencies. (probably requires node v16 for nested mono-repo modules)
 * Restructure to a monorepo?
 With libs in 1, maybe nodes in their own and the front-end library in another? [ref](https://www.bing.com/search?pglt=161&q=what+is+a+monorepo&cvid=42b295dfc64143cfb64e4061114803fd&aqs=edge.0.0l9.7031j0j1&FORM=ANNTA1&PC=U531)
 * Some way to visually expose a library of JavaScript functions with their args as inputs.
 Maybe make this a cmd that pulls a doc from Node-RED? (keeps client lib small)